Celebrating 75: SAB Looks Back and Ahead

 All my teachers were passionate about dance and intent on helping me to improve, but Mme.
 Doubrovska was my model of explicit beauty.
 I was aware of her unique gifts—she liked to say, “I have eyes in the back of my head”—and she saw everything.
 Her knowledge included everything she had learned at the Imperial School in St. Petersburg (Olga Spessivtseva was her classmate).
 She fled Russia on skis through Finland—oh, for a photo!

 Her beauty, dedication, and imagination were freely bestowed on me in every class.
 Like a physical therapist, she studied my gait—too ungainly, too “mountain manly”—and corrected it.
 She attended performances to observe and offer suggestions to me about makeup, hair, and technique.

 I will be forever grateful, and I toss bouquets on high to Balanchine and these inspired teachers who were so generous to me.

-Author of Once a Dancer, Allegra Kent teaches ballet at Barnard College.
+Once a Dancer, Allegra Kent teaches ballet at Barnard College.
 She was with NYCB from 1952 to 1983 and is now a contributing writer to Dance Magazine.